jiayuxiaochaoren/session-replay/README.md

 Session Replay is a plugin for Hermes Dashboard that turns a raw agent session into a readable, replayable, and shareable execution view.

-It is designed for internal Dashboard integration: the plugin is loaded by the same Hermes Dashboard instance and works directly with the host's session data and plugin routes.

 ## What it does

 Session Replay helps you: